Petra Mathers: Life and work

 Petra Mathers was born in Todtmoos, Waldshut in the Black Forest in Germany on March 25, 1945, at the end of the second World War.
-Instead of University, she opted for a three year apprenticeship in the book business.
+Instead of university, she opted for a three year apprenticeship in the book business.
 "Wanting to see the world", she and her husband came to the United States and settled in Portland, Oregon.
 Working first as a waitress, then in a children's bookstore, she started painting by making pictures for her son's room.
-In time she showed in galleries in Oregon and Washington.
+In time she exhibited her work in galleries in Oregon and Washington.
 In 1983, she got her first job illustrating a children's book for Harper & Row, and in 1985 she wrote and illustrated the first book of her own.
-She has illustrated over 40 books, 12 of which she also wrote.
+She illustrated over 40 books, 12 of which she also wrote.

-Mathers lived in Astoria, Oregon with her husband, author and photographer Michael Mathers, who she married in 1980.
+Mathers lived in Astoria, Oregon with her husband, author and photographer Michael Mathers, whom she married in 1980.
 Petra and Michael died by suicide at their home on February 6, 2024.
 She was 78.